berdosi/Workflow-Analyzer/README.md

-#   WFAnCIE
+#   Workflow-Analyzer

-Workflow Analizer for CI Engines for uiPath projects.
+Workflow Analizer for CI Engines for UiPath projects.

 To be used as part of a CI Pipeline:
 -   Copy this project's folder into the Workflow Foundation project's folder.